shaneparsons/dropzone/README.md

 Please Note:
 ============
-This fork was made to tweak some styling as needed for my particular needs, and it probably won't suite your needs.
+This fork was made to tweak some styling as needed for my particular needs, and it probably won't suit your needs.

 You can use it if you wish.. but just know that I won't necesarily care about any issues that arise with it.